Jarzka/stylefy/README.md

 - Define general, inheriting styles (such as text color, font etc.) by putting them in the root component of the app
 - Define how your style behaves in different modes, for example when a mouse is on top of an element using the style
 - Vendor prefixes, define which vendor prefixes are used and which properties should be prefixed
-- Globally defined vendor prefixes (EXPERIMENTAL)
+- Globally defined vendor prefixes
 - Media queries, define how your style looks on various screen sizes
 - Keyframes
 - Font-face
 - Feature queries (@supports)
 - Small and simple core API
-- Style caching using localstorage (EXPERIMENTAL)
+- Style caching using local storage
 - All features are tested to work with Chrome, Firefox, Edge & Internet Explorer 11

 # Requirements